-A transfer tax of 3% is levied on the transfer of immovable property.
-There is no surtax or alternative minimum taxes.
 Property tax is levied on the ownership/use of property at rates ranging from 0.25% to 1% for real estate that is the residence of the taxpayer.
-Secondary real estate (not used as a residence) is taxed at rates ranging from 0.3% to 1.5%.
-Illegally built objects are taxed at between 0.3% and 2%, whereas undeveloped construction land is taxed at 0.3% to 5% range.
+Secondary real estate (not used

 VAT options in Montenegro Applicable / limits

 Distance selling No

 Call-off stock No

 VAT group registration No

 Cash accounting - yearly amount in EUR (approx.) No

 Import VAT deferment No

 Local reverse charge Purchase of electricity, heating gas and other heating and cooling energy procured for further supply.

 Option for taxation

 letting of real estate No

 supply of used real estate No

 VAT registration threshold EUR 30,000/year